TWRA Law Enforcement Support Programs

 The TWRA Honor Guard is a team formed by wildlife officers throughout the state.
 The mission of the team is to represent the agency and honor the officer when he/she is killed in the line of duty, dies of duty, or is a retired officer who passes away.

-While the team may be called to assist with ceremonial services such as presentation of the colors occasionally; their primary mission is to honor the life of fallen wildlife officers, both active and retired, and support their families for the sacrifices the officer has made throughout their career.
+While the team may be called to assist with ceremonial services such as the presentation of the colors occasionally; their primary mission is to honor the life of fallen wildlife officers, both active and retired and to support their families for the sacrifices the officer has made throughout their career.

 In 2014, the TWRA formed a chaplain program with a primary focus on its commissioned law enforcement officers.
 While the program focuses on TWRA officers, it also provides services to other TWRA employees, as well as other law enforcement agencies and the public.